sheredom/utf8.h/README.md

 Just include utf8.h in your code!

-The current supported compilers are gcc and clang - with MSVC support coming soon (I simply haven't had time to test and port to windows yet to be sure).
+The current supported compilers are gcc, clang and msvc.

+The current tested compiler versions are gcc 4.8.2, clang 3.5 and MSVC 18.0.21005.1.

 ## Design ##